-Women who are able to become pregnant should use effective birth control during treatment
+Females who are able to become pregnant should use effective birth control during treatment with

-Tell your doctor right away if you become pregnant or think you are pregnant while taking
+Tell your doctor right away if you become pregnant or think you are pregnant during treatment with

 vitamins, and herbal supplements.
 GILOTRIF may affect the way other medicines work, and other medicines